Planning Ahead with Excel 2010’s TODAY, DATE, and DATEVALUE Functions

 The easiest and most commonly used date function has to be TODAY.
 This function takes no arguments and is always entered as follows:

-When you enter the TODAY function in a cell by clicking it on the Date & Time command button’s drop-down list on the Ribbon’s Formulas tab or by typing it, Excel returns the current date by using the following Date format:
+When you enter the TODAY function in a cell, Excel returns the current date by using the following Date format:

 Keep in mind that the date inserted into a cell with the TODAY function is not static.
 Whenever you open a worksheet that contains this function, Excel recalculates the function and updates its contents to the current date.
 This means that you don’t usually use TODAY to input the current date when you’re doing it for historical purposes (an invoice, for example) and never want it to change.